wasmerio/wasmer.io/_posts/testing-wai.md

    $ mkdir tests && touch tests/rustfft-integration-tests.rs
    ```

-2. Let’s update our `cargo.toml` to tell it that we are providing a custom test harness.
+2. Let’s update our `cargo.toml` to indicate that we are providing a custom test harness.

    ```toml
    # Cargo.toml